JorgeEcheva26/SDK-S6G/README.md

-## How to use SDK-S6G
+# How to use SDK-S6G

 1 - First we need to complete the emulator utils file with our absolute paths in order to complete the configuration of the SDK.The register file is not needed for the use of the SDK.The provider_exposer_get_sample_api_description_path is obligatory if we want to use the publish functionalities.

-2 - Then we need to fullfill config.json
+2 - Then we need to fill out Config files depending on the functionalities we want to use from the SDK

+## Config.json

     "invoker_folder": String | The path (relative or absolute) of the folder you want to store your invoker information